omidsaraf/Databricks-PySpark-Project/README.md

    - Verify Mounted Storage on DBFS

 2. **Create Databases:**
-   - Create a new database named `healthcare` for organizing tables.
+   - Create a new database named `Healthcare_Silver` & `Healthcare_Gold` for organizing tables.
    - Refer to the [Create Databases Notebook](https://github.com/omidsaraf/Databricks-PySpark/blob/main/05-%20Notebooks/02-%20Create%20Databases.md) for detailed steps.

+3. ** Create Notebooks:**
+   - Utility Notebook
-3. **Initial Data Load (Bronze to Silver):**
+   - Initial Data Load (Bronze to Silver):
-   - **Mount the 'health-updates' container to your DBFS.**
-   - **Process the 'health_status_updates.csv' file from the bronze folder into the silver folder and call it 'health_data' with an additional column called 'updated_timestamp' consisting of the current timestamp at which the data is inserted into the silver folder.**
+     - Create a Dataframe to read CSV File
+     - Create Schema
+     - Process, Transform and add `updated_timestamp` into the dataframe
-   - **Store 'health_data' in external Delta Lake format with the underlying data in the silver folder and the table itself as part of the 'healthcare' database.**
+     - Write Dataframe in external Delta Lake format with the underlying data in the silver folder and the table itself
-   - **Ensure appropriate data types are assigned.**
+     - Note: do not use overwrite mode
-   - Refer to the [Bronze to Silver (Initial Load) Notebook](https://github.com/omidsaraf/Databricks-PySpark/blob/main/05-%20Notebooks/03-%20Bronze%20to%20Silver%20(initial%20load).md) for detailed steps.
+     - Refer to the [Bronze to Silver (Initial Load) Notebook](https://github.com/omidsaraf/Databricks-PySpark/blob/main/05-%20Notebooks/03-%20Bronze%20to%20Silver%20(initial%20load).md)

-4. **Create Gold Layer Tables:**
+   - Silver to Gold:
+     - Create three Dataframes from file sitted in Silver Layer
+     - Create Schemas for them
+     - Process, Transform and add `updated_timestamp` into the dataframes.
-   - **Task**: Create tables in the gold layer as external Delta Lake format.
+     - Write Dataframes in external Delta Lake format with the underlying data in the Gold folder and the tables
-   - **Database**: `healthcare`
-   - **Data Location**: Gold folder
-   - **Mode**: Overwrite
+     - Note: use overwrite mode
-   - Refer to the [Silver to Gold (Overwrite Mode) Notebook](https://github.com/omidsaraf/Databricks-PySpark/blob/main/05-%20Notebooks/04-%20Silver%20to%20Gold%20(Overwrite%20mode).md) for detailed steps.
+     - Refer to the [Silver to Gold (Overwrite Mode) Notebook](https://github.com/omidsaraf/Databricks-PySpark/blob/main/05-%20Notebooks/04-%20Silver%20to%20Gold%20(Overwrite%20mode).md)    - Incremental Data Load (Bronze to Silver):

-### Phase 3: Workflow Creation

-1. **Upsert Workflow:**
+     - Incrementally load new data from the bronze folder into the silver `health_data` table.
-   - **Task**: Upsert (via merge) data from the `health_status_updates.csv` file in the bronze folder into the silver `health_data` table.
+     - Upsert (via merge) data from the `health_status_updates.csv` file in the bronze folder into the silver `health_data` table.
-   - **Matching Criteria**: Match records based on the `status_update_id` column of both tables.
+     - Match records based on the `status_update_id` column.
-   - **Task**: Ensure newly updated or inserted records have an updated timestamp value.
+     - Ensure newly updated or inserted records have an updated timestamp value.
-   - Refer to the [Bronze to Silver (Incremental Load) Notebook](https://github.com/omidsaraf/Databricks-PySpark/blob/main/05-%20Notebooks/06-%20Bronze%20to%20Silver%20Notebook%20(incremental%20load).md) for detailed steps.
+     - Refer to the [Bronze to Silver (Incremental Load) Notebook](https://github.com/omidsaraf/Databricks-PySpark/blob/main/05-%20Notebooks/06-%20Bronze%20to%20Silver%20Notebook%20(incremental%20load).md)

 ### Phase 4: Daily Health Updates - ETL Pipeline